Josh-TX/notepadtt/README.md

 | INCLUDE_FILES | when mounting a filesystem path to `/data`, this is a glob pattern for whitelisting what files show up |
 | EXCLUDE_FILES | when mounting a filesystem path to `/data`, this is a glob pattern for blacklisting what files show up.
 Has higher precedence than the whitelist |

 You'll need to specify the environmental variable in the docker run command.
-For example, this sets the title to "temp notes"
+For example, this sets the website's title to "temp notes"

 ```
 docker run -p 8080:8080 -e "TITLE=temp notes" joshtxdev/notepadtt